Margrét Þóra Hallgrímsson: Family and surname

 Þóra was born in Reykjavík, the eldest daughter of Hallgrímur Fr.
 Hallgrímsson, chairman of Royal Dutch Shell in Iceland and consul in Canada, and his wife Margrét Þorbjörg Thors Hallgrímsson, daughter of the businessman Thor Philip Axel Jensen.

 Although ethnically Icelandic, Þóra's father Hallgrímur was born in Canada.
 His surname Hallgrímsson is in fact his father's patronym, which his father had taken as a surname when moving to Canada.
 In turn, Þóra also inherited the surname, giving rise to the unusual situation of a female Icelander with a last name ending in -son (see Icelandic name).

 At 14, Þóra was sent to boarding school in the UK.

 Marriages

-While studying in England, Þóra received a marriage proposal from David Tomlinson, whereupon her father had her return to Iceland, via a spell studying in the USA.
+While studying in England, Þóra received a marriage proposal from David Tomlinson, whereupon her father had her return to Iceland, via a spell studying in the US.
 Once in Iceland, Þóra met Haukur Clausen, an Olympic athlete and later dentist, and married him on 6 January 1951.
 Together they had Örn Friðrik (born 13 July 1951), but they separated just a year later due to Clausen having an affair with Þóra's best friend.